 Let’s face it, New York City is expensive.
 Anyone who has ever been knows this and even if you haven’t been, you’ve probably heard it.
 I have been to New York City multiple times and have put together a list of things to do that are completely free!
 Yes, free.
 It doesn’t get better than that!

-Juilliard Performances.
 If you like theatre, orchestra, or dance then I highly recommend checking out a Juilliard performance while in NYC.
-The school’s website has a calendar with all upcoming shows and they are all free!
+The school’s website has a calendar with all upcoming shows and some of them are free!
 It’s a great way to spend an afternoon or evening and support all of the students who work hard throughout the year.

-Kayaking at the Downtown Boathouse.
 For all you outdoor lovers, I would suggest taking advantage of the free kayak program at the Downtown Boathouse.
 It’s open to the public (from May-October) and includes a sit-on-top kayak and all safety equipment.
-The boathouse also offers lockers (and locks) and changing rooms.
+The boathouse also offers lockers (with locks) and changing rooms.
 This is an awesome way to enjoy Manhattan from a different viewpoint and see first hand how far cleaning up the Hudson River has come.

 I hope you enjoyed my list.
-What are some of your favorite free things to do in NYC?
+What are some of your favorite free things to do in New York City?
 I would love to hear all your recommendations.